rborrelli/molfc/README.md

 5. R. Borrelli, A. Capobianco, A. Peluso, Can.
 J. Chem., 91, 495 (2013).

 ##Downloading the code

-Then, to clone the repository, you can simply run
+To clone the repository, you can simply run
 ```
 git clone --recursive git://github.com/rborrelli/molfc.git